radulle/ngx-deploy-npm/docs/README_contributors.md

 2. Fork it
 3. Create your branch
 4. Create your commits using [our guidelines](https://www.conventionalcommits.org/en/v1.0.0/)
+   - If you need help use `yarn commit`
    - We use the commit history to generate the changelog automagically, do your best describing the changes that you introduce 😄.
 Creating the commit right is essential.
    - We encourage the use of Unit Tests for the fixes and new features.
 Don't you know how to write Unit Tests?
 Don't let that stop your contribution; we are here to help 👋.
 5. Make a PR against `master`